Factoring for quick payment of your invoices

 There are 3 main forms of factoring.
 American factoring and reverse factoring fit well with zzp' ers and SMEs.
 Traditional factoring suits larger companies more.

-- Traditional factoring
+• Traditional factoring

 You pledge your entire file of debtors (your portfolio of debtors) to a factoring company.
 The value of this portfolio determines how much credit you get.
 For that credit, you pay a fixed amount or a percentage of turnover.
 The factoring company likes you to have a diverse group of debtors.
-Traditional factoring is an alternative to overdraft and flexible credit.
+Traditional factoring is an alternative to an overdraft and flexible credit.

-- American factoring
+• American factoring

 With American factoring, you decide which outstanding invoices you sell to the factor.
 Of those invoices, you get up to 97 % of the invoice amounts paid into your account.
 The factor can approach your customers in advance to check whether the service or product has actually been delivered.
 The factoring company takes over your debtor management.
-You can use American factoring for just 1Â or 2Â debtors.
+You can use American factoring for just 1 or 2 debtors.

-- Reverse factoring (or supply chain finance)
+• Reverse factoring (or supply chain finance)

-What is pleding?
+What is pledging?

 With pledging (verpanden), you give the person you are borrowing money from a security.
-In traditional factoring, this security are your outstanding invoices.
+In traditional factoring, this security is your outstanding invoices.
 If you cannot repay the loan, the factoring company may collect those outstanding invoices.

 What can I use factoring for?

 Factoring is useful if you have customers who pay your invoices late.
 With factoring, you do not have to wait for payment from your customers.
 Your outstanding invoices are paid immediately by the factoring company.
 This keeps your business's cash flow going.
-You can use the money immediately for your daily operations.
-Or for investments to grow your business.
-For example, buying extra stock, starting a new project or hiring new employees.

 Costs of factoring

 With American factoring, you only incur costs when you use it.
 You pay per invoice.
-Factoring fees are 1 to 6% of the invoice amount.
+Factoring fees are 1% to 6% of the invoice amount.
 The factoring company sometimes also charges an administration fee per invoice.

 With traditional factoring, you transfer all outstanding invoices to a factoring company.
 For this, you pay a fixed amount or a certain percentage of your entire turnover.